department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/claims-and-applications.md

 Example: You apply for a disability rating.
 After you get your rating, you file a claim for your compensation.

+**claimant**
+: We sometimes use this term to refer to the person with the claim, especially if the person is not a Veteran.
+Or if they are not the person submitting the form (for example: "I'm signing for the claimant").
+Always define the term on the first instance as "person with the claim."
+When possible, use specific plain language instead of "claimant," like "Veteran's spouse" or "Veteran's child."

+Example
+Like this: "I'm the spouse, dependent, survivor, or caregiver of a Veteran, and I have an existing claim."
+Not this: "I'm a non-Veteran claimant."

 **claim exam**
 : We use claim exams to determine if a Veteran has a service-connected disability.
 We also use claim exams to rate that disability.
 : - Note: This term is evolving.
 For now, on first mention on a page, use “VA claim exam (also known as a compensation and pension, or C&P, exam).”
 After first mention, use “VA claim exam” or “claim exam.”